-The company's financial position further strengthened during the year.
-Shareholders' funds amounted to €25,132K at 31 December 2019.
-At the end of 2018, shareholders' funds totalled €18,626K.
+Shareholders' funds amounted to €27,649K at 31 December 2020.
+At the end of 2019, shareholders' funds totalled €25,132K.
+The increase recorded is accounted for by a retention of net profits after dividend distributions amounting to €2,517K.

-Our Solvency II Capital Requirement ratio as at 31 December 2019 strengthened and stands at 277% compared to 242% as at the end of 2018, reflecting principally the improvement in shareholders' funds.
+The Company's Solvency II Capital Requirement ratio as at 31 December 2020 strengthened further and stands at 280% compared to 277% as at the end of 2019, reflecting principally the improvement in shareholders' funds.